bcrowe/growl/README.md

-# Growl / Notifications for PHP
+# Growl + Notifications for PHP

+Growl and Notification support for PHP.

 ## Installation